Number : Season 14, episode 6 of 6.

 Length : 6 x 25 minute parts.

 Plot : The Doctor visits the Theatre, in Victorian London – in an attempt to “culture” Leela.
-After meeting the mysterious Chinese magician; Li H’sen Chang – the Doctor learns that young girls have gone missing and investigates.
+After meeting the mysterious Chinese magician; Li H’sen Chang – the Doctor learns that young girls have gone missing – and decides to investigate.

-Whats good : Dark period piece, with a surprising lot of location work.
-Phantom Of The Opera & Sherlock Holmes influenced.
+Whats good : Dark Victorian period piece, with a surprising lot of location work.
+Pygmalion, Phantom Of The Opera & Sherlock Holmes influenced.

 Whats bad : Racist Fu Man-Chu white-man Chinese stereotypes.